ricniew/ITM-TLS1.n-implementation/README.md

 **CONFIGURE IP.SPIPE on TEMS:**

 To do so you need to reconfigure your TEMS:
-    - Windows: Use MTEMS tool to configure and add IP.SPIPE protocol to your TEMS
+    - Windows: Use MTEMS tool to configure and **add** IP.SPIPE protocol to your TEMS
-    - Linux/AIX: Use `itmcmd config -S -t TEMS` tool to configure and add IP.SPIPE protocol to your TEMS
+    - Linux/AIX: Use `itmcmd config -S -t TEMS` tool to configure and **add** IP.SPIPE protocol to your TEMS

-**APPROACHES**

-**A.** If all your TEMS and Agents are **already using IP.SPIPE** you need:

-  1. Configure all your Agents to use TLSV1.2 and the specific ciphers for the TEMS connenction (**how to**: see Agents section)
-  2. Configure your TEPS to use IP.SPIPE with TLSV1.2 and the specific ciphers for the TEMS connection (**how to**: See TEPS section for further config TEPS actions related to TLSv1.2 only usage)

-**B.** If all your TEMS and Agents **uses only IP.PIPE** you need:

-  1. First configure your TEMS to use IP.SPIPE and IP:PIPE (By default TLSV1.x and the specific ciphers are allowed to be used).
-  2. Configure all your Agents to use IP.SPIPE with  TLSV1.2 and the specific ciphers only for the TEMS connenction (**how to**: see Agents section)
-  3. Configure your TEPS to use IP.SPIPE with TLSV1.2 and the specific ciphers for the TEMS connection (**how to**: See TEPS section for further config TEPS actions related to TLSv1.2 only usage)

-**C.**
-If all your TEMS uses **both IP:SPIPE and IP.PIPE** and **some Agents uses PIPE and others SPIPE** you need:

-  1. Leave the TEMS configuration as it is.
-  2. Configure all your Agents to use IP.SPIPE with TLSV1.2 and the specific ciphers only for the TEMS connenction (**how to**: see Agents section)
-  3. Configure your TEPS to use IP.SPIPE with TLSV1.2 and the specific ciphers for the TEMS connection (**how to**: See TEPS section for further config TEPS actions related to TLSv1.2 only usage)
+    - Now you can configure TEPS and agents to connect to the TEMS using IP.SPIPE

 **THEN:**